 One of the lasting economic consequences of the pandemic is supply chain problems.
 Assortment planning is difficult enough without delayed deliveries, unpredictable consumer demand, and the challenges this creates for managing stock levels.
-The traditional "just-in-time supply chain" falls apart when products are stuck in shipping containers for weeks on end.
+The traditional "just-in-time supply chain" falls apart when products are stuck in shipping containers for weeks.
 These delays can be particularly challenging for vendors who rely on seasonal footfall for the bulk of their profits.

-Merchandising, buyers' and category managers’ jobs are likely to get harder over the coming months and years.
+Merchandising, buyers', and category managers’ jobs are likely to get harder over the coming months and years.
 Both merchants and category managers are facing competing pressures.
 The combination of these constraints leads to merchandise that falls short of shoppers' need for relevant assortment planning at a local level.
 To improve outcomes for retailers and CPGs companies, merchandising and category managers must change how they work.

 Let’s watch this video to learn more about why this job is getting harder: